 One basic ADHD organizing idea you can use is what I call being Motion-Minded.

 Motion-Minded is an idea I used in my days as a corporate systems analyst.
 When one of my jobs was working with departments to help employees work more efficiently.

 While I was boosting efficiency at work, I was in the middle of my own personal organizing project.
-And, I realized that the idea of being Motion-Minded worked for getting me and my home organized, too.
+And, I realized that the idea of being Motion-Minded worked for me and my home to be organized, too.

 This was years before I’d heard of ADHD.
 In the days I was fed up with the shame, chaos, and clutter of MY disorganized life.
 Determined to change, I learned everything I could about how I could become organized.